ihmeuw/pseudopeople/docs/source/datasets/index.rst

 ========
 Datasets
 ========
 Here we cover the simulated datasets, which are analogous to 'real world' administrative records such as tax documents and census surveys, that users can generate using :code:`pseudopeople` to test their PRL methods.

+The below table offers a list of the datasets that can be generated.
+Each row of a given dataset represents an individual simulant, with the columns representing different simulant attributes, such as name, age, sex, et cetera.

 .. contents::
    :depth: 2